What causes Oklahoma City home prices to fluctuate?

 Property values are constantly moving up and down.
 House values appreciate in the long term usually.
 But, in real estate there are no "sure things".

-When your property appreciates you have a greater asset to borrow against, and you'll make a greater profit when you sell.
-But how will you know what you're purchasing right now will appreciate over time?
-Property values in Oklahoma City waver for various reasons.
-It's critical that you pick a REALTOR® in Oklahoma City who understands the factors that influence local prices.
+When your property appreciates you have a bigger asset to borrow against, and you'll see a better profit when you sell.
+Property values in Oklahoma City fluctuate for many different reasons, so how will you know what you're investing in this year won't depreciate the day after you close?
+It's important that you pick an agent in Oklahoma City who is familiar with the factors that influence local prices.

-A lot of people think that the economy is the number one factor affecting real estate appreciation.
-Naturally, there are numerous issues on a national level that change your property's value: unemployment, interest rates, quarterly earnings reports, and more.
-However, your property's value and the components that play the biggest role in its appreciation are specific to the local Oklahoma City economy and housing market.
+The economy is believed to be the most influential factor affecting real estate appreciation.
+Naturally, interest rates, employment, business growth, government programs and a handful of other national determinants have a noticeable impact on your property's value.
+However, your house's value and the features that play the most significant role in its appreciation are particular to the local Oklahoma City economy and housing market.

-Access to services - Proximity to schools, jobs, and amenities also have a huge influence on all home buyers' decisions.
-So when it comes to retaining their value, these areas generally appreciate much more reliably than areas lacking key features.
+Location in a community - Proximity to schools and jobs also have a significant influence on many home buyers' decisions.
+So when it comes to holding their value, these areas generally appreciate much more reliably than areas lacking key features.

-Recent sales - Your REALTOR® should provide you with stats on the recent real estate sales in the neighborhoods that you're interested in.
+Recent sales - Your real estate agent should give you data on the recent real estate sales in the districts that you'd like to live in.
 You'll want to know average time on market, selling versus listing price and more.